Megalneusaurus: Mobility

-Plesiosaurs were well-adapted to marine life.
-They grew at rates comparable to those of birds and had high metabolisms, indicating homeothermy or even endothermy.
-A 2019 study by paleontologist Corinna Fleischle and colleagues found that plesiosaurs had enlarged red blood cells, based on the morphology of their vascular canals, which would have aided them while diving.
 Plesiosaurs such as Megalneusaurus employed a method of swimming known as subaqueous flight, using their flippers as hydrofoils.
 Plesiosaurs are unusual among marine reptiles in that they used all four of their limbs, but not movements of the vertebral column, for propulsion.
 The short tail, while unlikely to have been used to propel the animal, could have helped stabilise or steer the plesiosaur.
 In 2010, Wahl and colleagues proposed that the rear flippers of the holotype specimen have aspect ratios of 8.0, while the front flippers would have aspect ratios of at least 8.2.
 These ratios, surpassing those of other pliosauromorphs, seem to indicate that Megalneusaurus would probably have been able to move quickly and nimbly, albeit inefficiently, in order to capture prey.
-Computer modelling by paleontologist Susana Gutarra and colleagues in 2022 found that due to their large flippers, a plesiosaur would have produced more drag than a comparably-sized cetacean or ichthyosaur.
+In a 2022 study, computer modelling found that due to their large flippers, a plesiosaur would have produced more drag than a comparably-sized cetacean or ichthyosaur.
 However, plesiosaurs counteracted this with their large trunks and body size.